Collaborative pedagogy: As critical engagement

-To develop a critical version of collaborative learning, we will need to distinguish between consensus as an acculturative practice that reproduces business as usual and consensus as an oppositional one that challenges the prevailing conditions of production.
-The point of collaborative learning is not simply to demystify the authority of knowledge by revealing its social character but to transform the productive apparatus, to change the social character of production.
-In this regard, it will help to cast consensus not as a “real world” practice but as a utopian one (Trimbur, 743).

-After he links collaborative learning with his notion of the role of consensus, he claims that “The revised notion of consensus I am proposing here depends paradoxically on its deferral, not its realization.
-I am less interested in students achieving consensus…as their using consensus as a critical to open gaps in the conversation through which differences may emerge”.
+After he links collaborative learning with his notion of the role of consensus, he claims that "The revised notion of consensus I am proposing here depends paradoxically on its deferral, not its realization.
+I am less interested in students achieving consensus…as their using consensus as a critical to open gaps in the conversation through which differences may emerge."
 This notion of consensus helps students build community and collaboration by grappling with issues that do not lend themselves so easily to consensus as agreement.

-Theorists in technical communication
+Technical communication theorists

 There are many technical communication scholars who explore collaborative pedagogy in their body of work.
 These theorists include, but are not limited to, Aviva Freedman, Christine Adam, Ann M. Blakeslee, and Robert J. Johnson.
 Aviva Freedman and Christine Adam view the traditional classroom model as detrimental to students/future employees, because the classroom prevents critical thinking, independence, collaboration, and cooperation between coworkers.
 Ann M. Blakeslee believes that the classroom and the workplace can blend together for new learning, as long as both parties remain open to communication.
 Robert J. Johnson thinks that writing is inherently collaborative, because technical writers have to acknowledge live audiences to accomplish real and necessary tasks.

-Technical communication views collaborative pedagogy
+Technical communication views of collaborative pedagogy

 The works of the scholars listed above and in the references section primarily deal with the conundrum of preparing students for collaborative work environments, when most of their work occurs individually and in a classroom environment.
 Freedman and Adam worry that the classroom creates trained in capacities in students, preventing them from adapting to a work world where authoritative boundaries are blurred and most stakeholders are equal.
-Blakeslee notes that even when instructors try to bring the “real world” into the classroom, businesses and students still struggle to communicate clearly.
+Blakeslee notes that even when instructors try to bring the "real world" into the classroom, businesses and students still struggle to communicate clearly.
 Robert J. Johnson makes the theoretical claim that audience awareness is central to technical communication as a practice, but that the university purposefully separates writer from audience, which does not promote collaborative pedagogy or learning.
-However, he further argues that for communication to succeed in any setting, audience must be “involved” rather than removed from the process of communicating.
+However, he further argues that for communication to succeed in any setting, audience must be "involved" rather than removed from the process of communicating.